vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *vāmāśaktipradhāneyaṁ dvāracakre sthitā bhavet* //59//

 The Mudrās, 38 as divine aspects of the cosmic activity of the Goddess, are now enumerated, going from the outer square section of the *śrīcakra* to its center.
-The fi rst aspect of this activity to be considered is that of creation, in the outer square \( *bhūg ṛ ha* , house of the earth\), which corresponds, in the cosmic symbolism of the *śrīcakra* , to the plane of the manifested world.
+The fi rst aspect of this activity to be considered is that of creation, in the outer square \( *bhūg ṛha* , house of the earth\), which corresponds, in the cosmic symbolism of the *śrīcakra* , to the plane of the manifested world.
 The *mudrā* Sarvasaṁkṣobhinī, the universal agitator, disturbs the cosmos, that is, embodies the action of the Goddess as actively present in this world, not purely quiescent and transcendent.

 In Śaiva nondualist systems, the term *kṣobha* , which, like *saṁgha ṭ ṭ a* , has sexual connotations, implies creation.
 As the D